 Priority is given to activities in the area of operational reactor safety and to innovations which can be seen as future steps in nuclear technology.
-Ongoing national and international research (and cooperation with such programmes) will also be taken into account in assessing activities.
+Cooperation with national and international research will also be taken into account in assessing activities.

-The nuclear industry and nuclear authorities have a number of current challenges that are of particular interest under the NKS-R programme.
-These include safety aspects of the modernisation of old plants, harmonisation of safety requirements and standards, power upgrades, ageing issues, decommissioning and dismantling, waste disposal and new nuclear facilities including next generation plants.
+The nuclear industry and authorities have a number of current challenges that are of particular interest under the NKS-R programme.
+These include safety aspects of the modernisation of old plants, harmonisation of safety requirements and standards, power upgrades, ageing issues, decommissioning and dismantling, waste disposal and new nuclear facilities including next generation plants and small modular reactors.